Oaxaca en la historia y en el mito: Gold

+Image of an icon representing gold from the Mendoza Codex, as tribute after a military victory.

 The gold rush to Oaxaca started after Montezuma told the Spanish conquistador Hernán Cortés that he obtained his gold from Oaxaca.
 Cortés wasted no time in sending troops to conquer Huaxyacac as the Aztecs, or more correctly the Mexicas, called the area of present-day Oaxaca.
 Cortez, also known as the Marquessate of the Valley of Oaxaca claimed large tracts of land around Oaxaca for himself and his ancestors.
 The presence of gold in the mural also highlights the motherload of gold objects discovered in 1932 in Tomb 7 at the Zapotec-Mixtec site, called Monte Albán by the Spanish.
 We do not know how earlier civilizations called the area but Sacred Mountain and Hill of the Jaguar have been suggested.